 We also don't know, Sean, what is in the four-page memo, other than what I do know is that McCabe is mentioned.

-Um uh Deputy Attorney General Rod Rosenstein and others, Bruce Orr from the DOJ, uh Peter Strzok, the FBI agent who's now in the middle of this um controversy with his uh FBI colleague and lover Lisa Page.
+There are other names mentioned in that memo, Deputy Attorney General Rod Rosenstein and others, Bruce Orr from the DOJ, Peter Strzok, the FBI agent who's now in the middle of this controversy with his FBI colleague and lover, Lisa Page.

 So we don't know what steps are going to be taken from here.

-What we do know is that there's going to be a lot of talk, and there is a lot of talk right now in the Bureau as to who will be replacing him.
+What we do know is that there's going to be a lot of talk, and there is a lot of talk right now in the Bureau, as to who will be replacing him.

 And the very next day, McCabe, according to my sources, was forced out.

-That's what what I've been hearing.
+That's what I've been hearing.

-Uh many of the questions that need to be answered, uh many of the questions that Jim Jordan and I have had for many months, uh, all involve uh Andy McCabe.
+Many of the questions that need to be answered, many of the questions that Jim Jordan and I have had for many months all involve Andy McCabe, you know, the infamous insurance policy that was talked about in Andy's office.

-You know, there is no other Andy other than Andy McCabe uh that actually could fit that particular billing.
+You know, there is no other Andy other than Andy McCabe that actually could fit that particular billing.

-But uh no one's above the law, and and this president uh is all about transparency.
+And this president is all about transparency.

-I want to get the information out, whether it helps or hurts the president, it's time that we get it out.
+I want to get the information out, whether it helps or hurts the president.

 I can't imagine any scenario where they would not allow it out.

-Yeah, five o'clock today, they're scheduled to vote it out of committee.
+They're scheduled to vote it out of committee.

 I think it might take five seconds for the White House to give it a thumbs up and say, let the American people see.

-Let them see what took place at the top levels of the FBI, and as Congressman Meadows just pointed out, um in this great country, you are not supposed to have people in government put their finger on the scale and help one candidate over the other or go after one candidate and not so that is just not how it works in this great nation.
+And as Congressman Meadows just pointed out, in this great country, you are not supposed to have people in government put their finger on the scale and help one candidate over the other or go after one candidate.

 So we want that information to get public so the American people can look at it and see what took place.

-Now when we think about everything in light of this, for the last year we've had nothing but lies and conspiracy theories.
+Now, when we think about everything in light of this, for the last year, we've had nothing but lies and conspiracy theories.

-I played in the last hour a montage of of Clapper and Comey and Feinstein and Manchin and even Maxime Waters and others all saying no evidence of Trump Russia collusion, but the media's gone with that narrative for a year with no evidence.
+I played in the last hour a montage of Clapper and Comey and Feinstein and Manchin and even Maxine Waters and others all saying no evidence of Trump-Russia collusion.

 So we know numerous laws were obviously broken.

-We know that that it seems from these text messages that Comey struck Page and probably Andrew McCabe and it looks like Loretta Lynch, based on what we heard last week, all knew that she was never going to be prosecuted, so we weren't gonna have equal justice under the law.
+We know that it seems from these text messages that Comey struck Paige and probably Andrew McCabe and it looks like Loretta Lynch, based on what we heard last week, all knew that she was never going to be prosecuted.

-And then and then Hillary rig tries to rig the general election like the primary by paying for a phony Russian dossier, and it took us a year to find that out.
+And then Hillary tries to rig the general election like the primary by paying for a phony Russian dossier.

-Is there anything anything you hear me say here that's not true that we don't have evidence for?
+Is there anything you hear me say here that's not true that we don't have evidence for?

-Jimmy Sean, this is J Sean, this is Jim.
+Sean, Sean, this is Jim.

 I would just say, look, we all suspected the fix was in on the Clinton investigation before the text messages.